-There are important views along all of the roads in the Conservation Area, but the most outstanding views can be seen from the northern end of Sweyn Road towards the sea, taking in the open land around The Oval.
-This area lies within the Cliftonville Cliff Top Conservation Area and the open nature of this area should be retained.
+There are important views along all of the roads in the Conservation Area, but the most outstanding views can be seen from the northern end of Sweyne Road towards the sea, taking in the open land around The Oval.
+This area lies within the proposed Cliftonville Cliff Top Conservation Area and the open nature of this area should be retained.
 As opportunities present themselves, the enhancement of this area with more planting and higher quality public open space would be welcomed.
 No further buildings should be allowed (unless relating to leisure activities and very carefully designed) and modern buildings should be removed if possible.

-The District Council will seek to protect and enhance important views within, into and out of the Conservation Area, particularly over the neighbouring Cliftonville Cliff Top Conservation Area, through engagement in pre-application discussions and consideration and determination of planning applications within the area.
+• The District Council will protect and enhance views within the Conservation Area, particularly over the neighbouring proposed Cliftonville Cliff Top Conservation Area.